Ilhan Omar: Death threats

 In February 2019, the FBI arrested United States Coast Guard Lieutenant Christopher Paul Hasson, who was allegedly plotting to assassinate various journalists and political figures in the United States, including Omar.
 According to prosecutors, Hasson is a self-described "long time White Nationalist" and former skinhead who wanted to use violence to "establish a white homeland."
 Prosecutors also alleged that Hasson was in contact with an American neo-Nazi leader, stockpiled weapons, and compiled a hit list.

 On April 7, 2019, Patrick Carlineo Jr., was arrested for threatening to assault and murder Omar in a phone call to her office.
 He reportedly told investigators that he did not want Muslims in the government.
 In May 2019, Carlineo was released from custody and placed on house arrest.
 He pleaded guilty to the offense on November 19.
 Omar asked the court to be lenient with him.

 In April 2019, Omar said that she had received more death threats after Trump made comments about her and 9/11, "many directly referencing or replying to the president's video".
 In August 2019, she published an anonymous threat she had received of being shot at the Minnesota State Fair, saying that such threats were why she now had security protection.
 In September 2019, she asserted Trump was putting her life in danger by retweeting a tweet falsely claiming she had "partied on the anniversary of 9/11".

 Two Republican candidates for congressional office have called for Omar's execution.
 In November 2019, Danielle Stella, Omar's Republican opponent for Congress, was banned from Twitter for suggesting that Omar be hanged for treason if found guilty of passing information to Iran.
 In December 2019, George Buck, another Republican running for Congress, also suggested that Omar be hanged for treason.
 In response, Buck was removed from the National Republican Congressional Committee's Young Guns program.
 Neither candidate won their primary election.

+In January 2026, 60-year-old Adam Lee Osborn of Wichita, Kansas, was arrested following threats he had made against Omar and New York City Mayor Zohran Mamdani on social media.
+In Facebook posts, Osborn had threatened to kill Omar, writing: "If illegals can come here unimpeded, I can kill them unimpeded.
+How the fuck do I end up a minority in my own country?
+This shit comes to an end, NOW!"
+According to an affidavit, during his interrogation, Osborn continued to threaten Omar and Mamdani and said he "wouldn't mind if they were killed".